What Should I Do If My Landlord Enters Without Permission? Know Your Rights

 - It forms part of a pattern of repeated unannounced visits

-Running through all of these situations is a legal concept called quiet enjoyment.
-This is your right, as a tenant, to live in your home without unreasonable interference from the landlord.
+Underlying all of these situations is a legal concept called quiet enjoyment — your right, as a tenant, to live in your home without unreasonable interference from the landlord.
 It exists in law across the USA, UK, Canada, and Australia, and it is broader than most tenants realize.

 The Quiet Enjoyment Doctrine and What It Protects